 Sorry, there are no matching results

-A director’s loan account, commonly called a DLA, is a record of transactions where at any point in time an amount of money, which isn’t a salary, dividend or expense repayment is either: A) Owed by the company to a director B) Owed by a director to the company
+A director’s loan account, commonly called a DLA, is a record of transactions where at any point in time an amount of money, which isn’t a salary, dividend or expense repayment is either: a) owed by the company to a director; or b) owed by a director to the company